Golf - Off the beaten track: Scotland Series 3

-Day 3 – Cross to the Mull of Kintyre via the five minute crossing from Colintraive to Rhubodach.
+Day 3 – Cross to the Mull of Kintyre via the five-minute crossing from Colintraive to Rhubodach.
 Drive to the 4* Royal Hotel at Campbelltown for 2 nights.
 Play Machrihanish Dunes, a relatively new course with breathtaking views, located on unspoiled linksland.
 It is on environmentally protected land so the design had to be traditional.
 This gives you an opportunity to create and craft imaginative golf shots just as the men of Scotland did centuries ago.

-Day 4 – Play Dunaverty a traditional natural links which weaves through wind-contoured terrain with natural hazards on every hole.
+Day 4 – Play Dunaverty a traditional natural links golf course which weaves through wind-contoured terrain with natural hazards on every hole.
 The pars 3’s are tricky ranging from 123 to 245 yards in length.
 4799 yards, par 66.

-Day 5 – Play Machrihanish Champonship, a splendidly presented and highly ranked links golf course.
+Day 5 – Play Machrihanish Championship, a splendidly presented and highly ranked links golf course.
 The opening hole presents one of the greatest views in golf followed by a further seventeen challenging holes of true links golf.
 Take the short ferry crossing to the Isle of Arran and the 4* Auchrannie Resort at Brodick for two nights.

 Day 6 – Play Shiskine, a seaside links founded in 1896.
 The location is unforgettable with wonderful views and the greens are exceptional.
 It is testing and quirky with many blind holes.
 Tour the island of Arran, often called “Scotland in Miniature”.
 12 holes, 4565 yards, par 64.